 Also Known As – Downward Facing Dog

 Benefits – This asana lengthens the spine as it strengthens the whole body.
-The circulation of blood is enhanced throughout the body.
+The circulation of blood and spinal fluid is enhanced throughout the body.
 Cholesterol is reduced, and toxins are cleared out.
 Your head (ears, nose, and throat) is worked upon and oxygenated through this asana.

 To know more about this asana, click here: Adho Mukha Svanasana